 Alberobello is a beautiful and unique little town nestled amongst the olive groves of southern Italy’s Puglia region.
 In 1996 it was declared a UNESCO World Heritage site due to being the only town in the region still made up entirely of distinctive Trulli buildings.

-Alberobello sits in Puglia’s Valle d’Itria and can be reached by car, train, or bus from the surrounding cities such as Bari, Brindisi, Lecce, and Martina Franca.
+Alberobello sits in Puglia’s Valle d’Itria and can be reached by car, train, or bus from the surrounding cities such as Bari, Brindisi, Lecce, Martina Franca, and Matera, Italy.

 Dolomites, northeastern Italy

 If you’re looking for must-see Italian landmarks, few are more impressive than The Dolomites, made in northeastern Italy by Mother Nature herself.
 Named for the carbonate rock dolomite, their light color is the reason for their nickname, the Pale Mountains.